matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/1 Introduction.md

   * Reduces the risk of software failure in operation

 ## Misconceptions about Software Testing
-* **Software testing is a set of activities to discover defects and evaluate the quality of test objects**
+* **Software testing is a set of activities to discover defects & evaluate the quality of test objects**

 * **Misconceptions**: